duartencar/FEUP-LAIG/Project 1/README.md

 On this first project we were suposed to:

-- read an XML file with a scene
+1. Read an XML file with a scene

-- create nodes and leafs from the read file
+2. Create nodes and leafs from the read file

-- draw the the scene that is contained
+3. Create basic scene elements for scene rendering:
+    - rectangle
+    - triangle
+    - circle
+    - tube
+    - cylinder
+    - sphere
+    - nurb surface

+4. Apply transformations, material appearances and textures, contained in node elements

+5. Scene rendering

 # Result